 Mses.
 Bowman, Cooksen and Fulton and Messrs.
-Crisp, Davis, Evans, Joyce, Redd and Tong are our independent directors under the NYSE's listing standards.
-Mr. Tong will not be standing for reelection and is retiring from the Board, effective as of the date of the Annual Meeting, and therefore will no longer be an independent director or a member of the Board.
-Our Board of Directors examined the commercial relationships between us and companies for whom our independent directors serve as directors or with whom family members of our independent directors have an employment relationship.
+Crisp, Davis, Evans, Joyce and Redd are our independent directors under the NYSE's listing standards.
+Our Board of Directors examined the commercial relationships between us and companies for whom our independent directors serve as directors.
 The commercial relationships reviewed consisted of product and services purchases and product sales at market prices consistent with similar arrangements with unrelated entities.